Top 10 Hardest Bachelor’s Degree in Science

 The Hardest Science Degrees

-Chemistry is famous for being one of the hardest subjects ever, so it’s no surprise that a Chemistry degree is fiercely challenging.
+Chemistry degree is famous for being one of the hardest subjects.
 Just one topic in Chemistry (for example, organic chemistry) is incredibly complex.
-As well as involving huge amounts of memorisation, organic chemistry covers more than 15 million compounds, and there are an infinite amount of organic chemical reactions to investigate.
+As well as involving huge amounts of memorization, organic chemistry covers more than 15 million compounds, and there are an infinite amount of organic chemical reactions to investigate.

 Then, take the fact that Chemistry has multiple topics as well as organic chemistry, including inorganic chemistry (which involves learning about molecular orbital theory, acids and atomic structure) and physical chemistry (which you need to be a maths whizz to understand), and you get the picture.